pkg/errors/README.md

 Package errors implements functions for manipulating errors.

-The tranditional error handling idiom in Go is roughly akin to
+The traditional error handling idiom in Go is roughly akin to
 ```
 if err != nil {
         return err